scottchiefbaker/rdtsc_rand/README.md

 RDTSC is unpredictable.
 There is not an easy way to know how many instructions are going on in the background.
 With billions happening every second there is no easy way to predict, or guess with any accuracy, what that number will be.
+The RDTSC value is then run through a hashing algorithm to further mix-up the bits.

+**rdtsc_rand** passes the SmallCrush random number testing utility.

 ## Usability